HotpotDesign/api-examples/README.md

   response.on('end', () => {
     const jsonResponse = JSON.parse(body.join(''));
-    // an absolute path where you want to save the resulting image fs.writeFileSync('/absolute/file/path-nobackground.jpg', Buffer.from(jsonResponse['imageBase64'], 'base64'));
+    // Absolute path where you want to save the resulting image fs.writeFileSync('/absolute/file/path-nobackground.jpg', Buffer.from(jsonResponse['imageBase64'], 'base64'));
   })
 });